javierclavijo/TandemCloneBackend/devlog.md

 Edit: I changed the interest fields without much trouble.

+Questions:

-[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields)
+1. What to do with interest fields --whether I should make them JSONFields
-[//]: # (Question 2: error status code or status 200 with error message?)
+2. Error status code or status 200 with error message?
+3. Any additional tests that are particularly helpful?